perturbing/vasil-tests/reference-inputs-cip-31.md

 5e341149c550ab4f246f838d9400b6784989cf45c46b94e16c4cc0e311abe216     1        10000000 lovelace + TxOutDatumInline ReferenceTxInsScriptsInlineDatumsInBabbageEra (ScriptDataConstructor 0 [])
 ```

-After a while we see that there are 10 ADAs blocked in the reference input script.
+After a while, we see that there are 10 ADAs blocked in the reference input script.
 To unlock the ADAs we will need a new transaction with two regular inputs and one input reference.

-First let's query the UTxOs in the payment address:
+First, let's query the UTxOs in the payment address:
 ```
 $ cardano-cli query utxo --address $(cat payment.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount